noahhodge04/noahhodge04/README.md

 - Generalist nerd -- I collect all sorts of facts on a variety of topics!
 Star Wars, historical armaments, macaroni and cheese, and the wild aspects of our world!
 - I enjoy video games quite a bit, with no real preferred genres.
 Current favorites include Warframe, Metal Gear Rising: Revengeance, and Crypt of the NecroDancer!
 - I play lots of TTRPG with my friends!
 Currently involved in D&D 5e, Pathfinder 2e, and Monster of the Week.
 Hoping to play Cyberpunk 2020 and Starfinder 2e in the near future!
+- Casual collector of LEGO Star Wars sets.
+It's not an investment, it's a toy!
 - Working on reading more.
 Commonly banned dystopians, Asimov, and The Dresden Files are at the top!
 - Avid drinker of tea!
 London Fogs for when I'm feeling fancy, simple sweet tea for whenever, and straight black tea for when I need to focus.